sinaaa-aaam/Portfolio/README.md

 ## About Me
 Software Engineer | Passionate about AI, Systems Engineering, and Data Applications.
-Strong background in Python, JavaScript, and frontend development.
-Skilled in building intelligent systems and curating data solutions to support AI model advancement.
+I have a solid foundation in Python, JavaScript, and frontend development, with experience in building intelligent systems and designing data solutions that advance AI capabilities.
+I am committed to continuous learning and professional growth, often taking on challenging projects in my personal time to sharpen my technical skills and expand my expertise

 ## Featured Projects
 ### 🔹 Attendance and Payroll Automation System